-16. FEEDBACK ON PRACTICE EXAM ESSAY RESPONSES AND MULTIPLE-CHOICE QUESTIONS; TORTS I EXAM REVIEW
+15. FEEDBACK ON PRACTICE EXAM ESSAY RESPONSES AND MULTIPLE-CHOICE QUESTIONS

 I am happy to do essay review or multiple-choice-question review inperson in the context of an office visit.
 But I do not this over e-mail.
-By the same token, I remain happy to review your Torts I exam with you.

 If you would like me to look over a practice exam essay response you have done, please bring a typed, printed copy of your exam response when visiting during office hours or during an appointment.
 I will look over it while meeting with you.